Rohan Murty: Background and personal life

 Murty is the son of N. R. Narayana Murthy, founder of Infosys, and his wife Sudha Murty, an engineer and author.
 Shrinivas Kulkarni, a professor of astrophysics and planetary science at California Institute of Technology, is his maternal uncle and is said to have been a major influence on Murty.
 Murty grew up with a passion for programming.
-He has an older sister, Akshata Sunak, wife of UK Prime Minister Rishi Sunak.
+He has an older sister, Akshata Murty, wife of former UK Prime Minister Rishi Sunak.

 Murty studied at the Bishop Cotton Boys' School in Bangalore.
-After completing his twelfth standard board exams, he moved to the US and took an undergraduate degree in Computer Science from Cornell University.
+After completing his twelfth standard board exams, he moved to the US, where he obtained a BS degree in computer science from Cornell University in 2005.
 This was followed by a PhD in computer engineering from Harvard University, which he obtained in 2011.
-The subject of his doctoral thesis was opportunistic wireless networks, networks that work by continually seeking and using underused portions of the spectrum, and vacating them if any incumbent returns.
-His PhD was supported by a Siebel Scholars Fellowship and a Microsoft Research Fellowship.
+The subject of his thesis was opportunistic wireless networks, networks that work by continually seeking and using underused portions of the spectrum, and vacating them if any incumbent returns.
+His doctoral research was supported by a Siebel Scholars Fellowship and a Microsoft Research Fellowship.

-In June 2011, Murty married Lakshmi Venu, daughter of Venu Srinivasan, CEO of TVS Motors and his wife, Mallika Srinivasan, CEO of TAFE; Murty and Lakshmi divorced by 2015.
+Rohan was briefly married to Lakshmi Venu (Srinivasan), daughter of Venu Srinivasan, chairman of TVS Motors, and of his wife, Mallika Srinivasan, CEO of TAFE.
+The wedding was held in June 2011; however, the couple separated in 2013 and were granted a divorce in October 2015.
 In December 2019, he married Aparna Krishnan, daughter of former Indian Navy officer K.R.
 Krishnan and his wife, Savithri Krishnan, a retired employee of SBI.